BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-wheeling-west-virginia.md

 <p>
     The sleekest, most modern building in Wheeling is a health insurance company.
     Can't make this stuff up.
-    It's surrounded by an 7-or-so-foot-high metal fence.
+    It's surrounded by a 7-or-so-foot-high metal fence.
-    Inside the fence are well-manicured grounds with astroturf-esque grass and stone-walled terracing.
+    Inside the fence are well-manicured grounds with astroturf-like grass and stone-walled terracing.
     The metal fence, I will note, has moved beyond "serves solely to mark a property boundary", headed toward "will repel an intruder, including a determined one".
 </p>